|

 Instructions

-• Mix in the eggs, melted butter, blueberry kefir and vanilla extract.
+• Add the eggs, melted butter, blueberry kefir or buttermilk, and vanilla extract.
+Whisk until smooth.

-• Divide the batter into the muffin tin.
+• Divide the batter evenly between the muffin cups, filling each about 3/4 full.

 Nutrition